 Note that all redemption options and terms are subject to change without warning.
 Before you apply, and definitely before you book Amtrak travel, check with Amtrak for the latest details.

 Transfer to Travel Partners

-You can transfer points to a handful of hotel partners, including Choice Privileges (Choice Hotels), Hilton Honors, and Starwood Preferred Guest.
+You can transfer points to a handful of hotel partners.
 Though variable, transfer ratios can be pretty good – for example, 5,000 Amtrak points turn into 15,000 Choice Privileges points, good for more than 2 free nights at lower-end Choice hotels.